myaweser/Reflex-Test/README.md

 # Reflex-Test_iOS-Game_Swift

 Reflex Test was written in Swift 3.1 in Xcode.

 This app is currently available on the AppStore: https://itunes.apple.com/us/app/reflex-test!-how-far-can-you/id1123340346?ls=1&mt=8

+## To test

+* Provide a random bundle ID for the project target.
+* If testing on a simulator, assign the device name to the modelName string in the viewDidLoad function

+## Features

 The menu displays the players current XP, Level and High Score: